drivetribe/fuck-this/README.md

 When the action is called, Fuck `this` will provide the latest version of the state and the value passed to the action to the corresponding reducer.
 The state returned from the reducer becomes the latest component state.

-Now, create a functional React component that displays the current `counter` and provides a button that fires `increment`.
+Now, create a functional React component that accepts `counter` and `increment` as props:

 ```javascript
 const render = ({ count, increment }) => (